Snap's Chief Strategy Officer Imran Khan to leave

 Khan said the departure is not related to any disagreements with Snap, the company said.

-The company’s finance head Andrew Vollero left in May and its vice president of monetization engineering, Stuart Bowers, quit to join Tesla Inc.
+The company’s finance head Andrew Vollero left in May and its vice president of monetization engineering, Stuart Bowers, quit to join Tesla Inc (TSLA.O).

 Snap said Khan would continue to serve as chief strategy office for an interim period.